UnitTestBot/ksmt/docs/custom-expressions.md

 }
 ```

-For the base expression, we can override accept with our `CustomTransformer`,
+For the base expression, we override the `accept` function with our `CustomTransformer`,
-since all of our custom expressions can only be correctly transformed  with this transformer.
+since all our custom expressions can only be correctly transformed with this transformer.

 ```kotlin
 abstract class CustomExpr<T : KSort>(ctx: KContext) : KExpr<T>(ctx) {